 Image: A map of India showing where Mobile Vaani is being used as part of COVID-19 response.

-In the last weeks we have been providing a series of webinars, co-hosted with the Department for International Development (DFID), on outcome & process evaluations, designing information, education and communication (IEC) materials and community engagement at a distance.
+In the last weeks we have been providing a series of webinars, co-hosted with the Foreign, Commonwealth & Development Office (FCDO), on outcome & process evaluations, designing information, education and communication (IEC) materials and community engagement at a distance.
 Links to all of the webinars can be found here and will be updated with new webinars each month.